Hunters' Lodges: Lodge organization

 The Hunters Lodges were modelled on masonic lodges, and adopted similar secret signs, hierarchical orders, and rituals.
 The four degrees of the Lodge were: Snowshoe, Beaver, Grand Hunter and Patriot Hunter.
 Soldiers without rank were of the first degree, commissioned officers of the second, field officers of the third, and the highest ranking commissioned officers of the fourth degree.

 They also utilized a secret code, sometimes printed in newspapers like the Buffalonian, to communicate orders.

 Lodges existed across Vermont, western New York, Ohio and Michigan with particularly active sites being Watertown, Oswego, Salina (now Syracuse), Rochester, Buffalo, Cleveland, and Detroit.

 Convention and the Republic of Canada

 In September 1838, 70 delegates from the western Hunters' Lodges attended a secret, week-long "Patriot Congress" in Cleveland, Ohio.
-They appointed a provisional Canadian republican government that included:
+They appointed a provisional Canadian republican government, electing: